 In The Prairie Years, the great American poet and biographer Carl Sandburg told a story about Abraham Lincoln and gingerbread, a story that Abe had told in his famed debates with Stephen A. Douglas in 1858.
 According to Sandburg, this is how Lincoln’s “Gingerbread Story” unfolded:

 Lincoln’s childhood recollection charmed the audience – and readers of widely published newspaper accounts.
-Years later, Lincoln reportedly repeated the story in the White House, mentioning details of the recipe his mother had used.
-Although her recipe has been lost to posterity, this one from the Food Network is relatively easy to prepare and fun to share with family and friends during the holidays.
+Years later, Lincoln reportedly repeated the story in the White House, mentioning details of the recipe his mother may have used.
+Although her recipe has been lost to posterity, this one from the Food Network is simple to prepare and great to share with family and friends during the holidays.

 4 1/2 cups all-purpose flour